COVID-19 pandemic, complaints both grow across Minnesota

 State health officials said they expected discontent, but discouraged rebellion — especially given that the governor's strategy and the lifting of a 51-day statewide stay-at-home order on Monday put Minnesota on a faster return-to-normal trajectory than recommended by President Donald Trump's COVID-19 task force.

-COVID-19 continued to spread across Minnesota, which according to a new national COVID Exit Strategy webpage is one of 20 states in which cases are increasing.
-The 32 deaths associated with COVID-19 that were reported Thursday brought its death toll to 809.
+COVID-19 continues to spread across Minnesota, which according to a new national COVID Exit Strategy webpage is one of 20 states in which cases are increasing.
+The 32 deaths associated with COVID-19 reported Thursday brought the state's death toll to 809.
 The total lab-confirmed case count reached 18,200.

-While as many as 80% of infections cause mild or no symptoms, health officials noted that 2.5 million Minnesotans are at elevated risk for severe cases due to their obesity, smoking status, or diseases of the heart, lung, kidneys or immune system.
+While as many as 80% of infections cause mild or no symptoms, health officials noted that 2.5 million Minnesotans are at elevated risk for severe cases because of obesity, smoking, or diseases of the heart, lung, kidneys or immune system.

-Modeling by the University of Minnesota and state health researchers found the stay-at-home reduced face-to-face contact and virus transmission by 55%.
+Modeling by the University of Minnesota and state health researchers found the stay-home policy reduced face-to-face contact and virus transmission by 55%.
 That bought preparation time for hospitals, which added ICU beds and ventilators for people whose severe COVID-19 cases cause respiratory distress.

-Walz said the improved hospital readiness helped convince him to scale back restrictions — first exempting manufacturers and then retailers from the stay-at-home order in mid-April before lifting it completely this week.
+Walz said the improved hospital readiness helped persuade him to scale back restrictions — first exempting manufacturers and then retailers from the stay-at-home order in mid-April before lifting it completely this week.

 Many business leaders and the Minnesota Chamber of Commerce supported those incremental steps in April but were hoping for more freedom by June.

-“Governor Walz continues to ignore the creative, thoughtful, and safe reopening plans that small business owners have developed,” said Rep. Dave Baker, R-Willmar.
+"Governor Walz continues to ignore the creative, thoughtful, and safe reopening plans that small business owners have developed," Rep. Dave Baker, R-Willmar, said Thursday at a news conference unrelated to the recall.

 Continued health risks

-Complicating matters is the fact that Walz’ middleman course has caused concerns on the opposite end of the safety argument.
+Complicating matters is the fact that Walz's middleman course has caused concerns on the opposite end of the safety argument.

 The Minnesota Nurses Association believes a return to normal too soon will result in a surge in COVID-19 cases that exhausts hospital supplies of masks and gowns and threatens nurse safety.

-The risks of ignoring state health guidance were evident when a group in Minnesota tried to set up a graduation event that violated Walz’ order.
-One infected person involved in setup exposed two others, who didn’t know their risk status when they participated in the ceremony with parents and students, Ehresmann said.
+The risks of ignoring state health guidance were evident when a group in Minnesota tried to set up a graduation event in violation of Walz's order.
+One infected person involved in setup exposed two others, who didn't know their risk status when they participated in the ceremony with parents and students, Ehresmann said.

 Guidelines might seem irregular in restricting one type of location but not another, but they account for differences in the amount and predictability of movement between people — which can dictate risk levels for virus transmission, Ehresmann said.